You are here

 Although there is no dress code for commencement, since the gown has an open collar, please wear appropriate attire underneath.
 Men should wear shirts and ties.
 Any ornamentation, other than university-related honor cords, is not allowed on the cap and gown.

-Students eligible for a gold academic honor cord (see Academic Honors) will receive the cord at the time they obtain their name card at the Grad Finale' or at the graduation information table in the lobby of Centennial before the ceremony.
+Students eligible for a gold academic honor cord (see Academic Honors) will receive the cord at the time they obtain their name card at the Graduation Information Session or at the graduation information table in the lobby of Centennial before the ceremony.
 All other graduation cords come from the department or program.

-At the Grad Finale', expected grads will be given a colored-coded index card with their name as it will appear on the diploma along with academic honors listed if eligible.
+At the Graduation Verification Session, expected grads will be given a colored-coded index card with their name as it will appear on the diploma along with academic honors listed if eligible.
 If the name is difficult to pronounce, print it phonetically on the card.
 Be sure to bring the name card to the commencement ceremony, as graduates will need to hand this card to the faculty reader to announce names as they cross the stage.

 If the card is forgotten or misplaced, another can be made at the Graduation Information Table, which will be located in the lobby of Centennial, where you enter the building to line up with your college.